 Nuclear waste and spent fuel

-The radioactive waste from the UK HPR1000 reactor will be similar in terms of volume and level of radioactivity to that from other Pressurized Water Reactors.
+The radioactive waste from the UK HPR1000 reactor will be similar in terms of volume and level of radioactivity to that from other Pressurised Water Reactors.
 The nuclear power industry takes full responsibility for all of its waste, unlike other forms of power generation.
-The amount of waste generated is also relatively small.
-For example, a coal power station typically produces 300,000 tonnes of ash in a year whereas a nuclear power station only produces 30 tonnes of solid waste.
+The volume of waste generated is also relatively small.

 Further information on the radioactive waste management arrangements can be found in chapter 23 of our Pre-Construction Safety Report and chapter 4 of our Pre-Construction Environmental Report.

-Some comments asked about the consideration of climate change in the GDA, with specific mention of flooding.
+Some comments asked about the consideration of climate change in the GDA, with specific mention of flooding and potential impacts on onsite radioactive waste storage facilities which will remain onsite after the reactor is decommissioned.

-For the UK HPR1000, climate change has been considered in the design for 60 years of operation and for a period of decommissioning of approximately 20-25 years (this period is still being defined, and will be confirmed as part of the funded decommissioning plan).
+For the UK HPR1000, climate change has been considered in the design for 60 years of operation and for a period of decommissioning of approximately 20-25 years.
 Should there be any on-site interim spent fuel storage following this period then the plans for this storage facility will take account of climate change for the whole period of on-site presence.

-Some questions have been received about how the GDA considers security, in particular cyber threats.
+Some questions have been received about how the GDA considers security, in particular cyber security threats.

 Nuclear security is a fundamental part of the GDA and a key area of assessment for the UK nuclear regulators.

-As part of the GDA process the Generic Security Report (GSR) is one of three key report submissions to secure Design Acceptance Confirmation (DAC) and Statements of Design Acceptability (SoDA).
-This report includes both the physical and cyber threat to the reactor design and buildings within GDA scope and identifies the mitigations required.
-Throughout the process the GSR is assessed by the Office for Nuclear Regulation (Civil Nuclear Security and Safeguards Division) who will only issue a DAC upon assurance that the security measures identified, and put in place through the GSR, are appropriate and fit for purpose.
+As part of the GDA process the Generic Security Report (GSR) is one of three key report submissions assessed by the nuclear regulators.
+This report includes both the physical and cyber security threats to the reactor design and buildings within GDA scope and identifies the mitigations required to manage these threats.
+Throughout the process the GSR is assessed by the Office for Nuclear Regulation (Civil Nuclear Security and Safeguards Division) who will only issue a DAC upon assessing that the security measures identified, and put in place through the GSR, are appropriate and fit for purpose.

 More information can be found on the security pages of our website.

-A few comments have been received about decommissioning in the GDA process.
+A few comments have been received about decommissioning of the nuclear reactor in the GDA process.

-Decommissioning and spent fuel storage is the subject of another government process: the Funded Decommissioning Plan (FDP) process.
-The FDP will include a full decommissioning plan (with timescales) and put in place legally binding commitments on the operator/site licensee to make financial provisions for decommissioning and spent fuel storage.
-This would include storage facilities (protected from hazards) on the site until a national repository is available.
+Furthermore, any prospective site operator for the UK HPR1000 reactor will have to provide supplementary information on the site-specific decommissioning and spent fuel management arrangements as part of the Funded Decommissioning Programme (FDP) process required by the Energy Act 2008.
+The FDP will include a full decommissioning plan (with timescales) and put in place legally binding commitments on the site operator to make financial provisions for decommissioning and spent fuel storage.
+This would include storage facilities (protected from all hazards) on the site until a national repository for spent fuel and radioactive wastes is available.

 Some comments have been received about the safety of nuclear materials in regards to the human body.

 Nuclear safety is our overriding priority and is at the forefront of building and operating nuclear power stations.
-The independent Committee on Medical Aspects of Radiation in the Environment (COMARE) advises on the health effects of natural and man-made radiation.
-Its 10th report in 2005 concluded that nuclear power stations were not associated with increased cases of cancer.
+In the UK the independent Committee on Medical Aspects of Radiation in the Environment (COMARE) advises on the health effects of natural and man-made radiation.
+Its 10th report in 2005 concluded that nuclear power stations were not associated with increased cases of childhood cancer.
+This conclusion was re-examined in COMARE’s 14th report in 2011, which also concluded that there is no evidence to support the view that there is an increased risk of childhood leukaemia and other cancers in the vicinity of Nuclear Power Plants in Great Britain.

 Since the COMARE statement in 2005 research has continued – both in the UK and internationally – and none of this research has revealed evidence that undermines the clear conclusions reached for UK nuclear power stations.
-We take the safety of people living around our sites very seriously.
-The perimeter fences around nuclear sites have extremely sensitive monitoring systems that would detect very low levels of airborne radiation.
+We take the safety of people living around our sites very seriously and prospective radioactive discharge limits for routine discharges are set by the Environment Agency following extensive justification and assessment to ensure that they are as low as is achievable and that the best available techniques for limiting and measuring discharges are used within the UK HPR1000 design.

-Additionally, the immediate areas around the sites are routinely monitored and this information is shared with the nuclear regulators.
-Our regulators at the Office for Nuclear Regulation and the Environment Agency carry out their own off-site monitoring of the UK’s power stations; their reports are available to the public on the Environment Agency’s website.
+Additionally, the immediate areas around the sites are subject to routine environmental monitoring and this information is shared with the nuclear regulators.
+Our regulators at the Office for Nuclear Regulation and the Environment Agency carry out their own off-site monitoring of the UK’s power stations; their reports are available to the public on the UK Government website.

 Safety of design management